Lightning-AI/pytorch-lightning/docs/source/advanced/profiler.rst

 Custom Profiler
 ===============

 You can also configure a custom profiler and pass it to the Trainer.
-To configure it by subclassing :class:`~pytorch_lightning.profiler.base.BaseProfiler`.
-The following is a simple example the profilers the first occurance and total calls to each action:
+To configure it, subclass :class:`~pytorch_lightning.profiler.base.BaseProfiler` and override some of its methods.
+The following is a simple example that profiles the first occurance and total calls of each action:

 .. code-block:: python